Residents warned of ‘complete loss of water supply’ after treatment works fault

 Sutton and East Surrey (SES) Water said its customers around Sutton, Morden and Epsom could be affected as it carried out “essential repairs” on Monday.

-A bottled water station has been set up at Bourne Hall in Ewell, Surrey, as a makeshift solution, while the issues at its Cheam Water Treatment Works was resolved.
+Two bottled water stations have been set up at Bourne Hall in Ewell, Surrey, and in Upper High Street Car Park in Epsom, as a makeshift solution, while the issues at its Cheam Water Treatment Works were resolved.

 The company had earlier said that parts of Carshalton, Cheam, North Cheam, Wallington, Hackbridge, Worcester Park, Ewell and South Croydon may also have experienced issues with their water supply.